vektor8891/notes/_posts/2014-1-1-william-lane-craig-defenders.md

 4. these are not real “things” rather purely logical limits on God’s power
 5. useable definition of omnipotence: _“God can bring about any state of affairs which is logically possible for anyone to bring about in that situation.”_

-### 17.Practical Application of Divine Omnipotence
+### 17. Practical Application of Divine Omnipotence

 1. _The power of God is at work within us_
    1. same power that created the universe & raised Jesus from the dead